tomasferrarisenda/backstage/README.md

 2. The kubernetes manifests directory, which will be saved [this directory](/k8s-manifests/)
 <!-- RELAODED -->
 <!-- 3.
 The [backend service argocd application manifests](/argo-cd/applications/my-app/backend/): These are read by the App of Apps to  -->
-4. The build and push workflow file, which will be saved [this directory](/.github/workflows/):
+4. The build and push GitHub workflow manifest, which will be saved [this directory](/.github/workflows/):

 <!-- #### New documentation -->
 </br>